freezpmark/artificial-intelligence-algorithms/README.md

 ```
 $ pip install pillow
 ```
  - OR if you wish to install the whole environment I use, just execute setup.bat.
-It creates venv, activates it, install environment stuff and opens up Visual Studio Code.
+It creates venv, activates it and installs environment stuff.

 <!--- old description